flyeek/vpn-switch/README.md

 ## Usage ##

 - vpn \[\<query\>\] -- list the available vpn in Network Preferences.
 If no query is entered, will try to connect the listed vpn in order until success.
-- vsetkey -- set the shared secret key for L2TP VPN
+- vsetkey \<shared-secret-key\> -- set the shared secret key for L2TP VPN
 - only support PPTP and L2TP